elijunas/Elijas-Slezas-all-projects/README.md

-# Elijas-Slezas-all-projects
+# Elijas-Slezas-first-web-project
-This is my first project.
+This is my first web project.

+I chose the PSD file first and then I wrote everything in HTML, CSS and JavaScript.
+All HTML and CSS codes was written by my own.
+The main purpose of this project was to replicate the design.
+Additionally, I've added some JavaScript features with percentage bar and responsive mobile menu.